-So maybe you’ve heard of this tactical RPG set in Russia, whose main characters are American, voiced in Japanese, developed in China, published in Taiwan, and making money in Korea, a game where guns are represented by cute girls.
+So maybe you’ve heard of this tactical RPG set in Ukraine, whose main characters are American, voiced in Japanese, developed in China, published in Taiwan, and making money in Korea, a game where guns are represented by cute girls.
 It must’ve piqued your interest, and next thing you know, you’re reading this guide to “research” this game -- or you’ve already started playing, and you’re not quite sure what you should be focusing on.
 Well, let us be the first to welcome you to Girls’ Frontline, and we hope you enjoy your stay!

-In total, there are three types of gachas in this game: T-Doll, Equipment, and Furniture (which includes costumes for T-Dolls).
+In total, there are three types of gachas in this game: T-Dolls, Equipment, and Furniture (which includes costumes for T-Dolls).
 The T-Doll and Equipment gachas both use free resources, while the Furniture gacha costs gems (the premium currency) but is explicitly for aesthetics.
 Because of this, it is not necessary to spend real money to succeed at Girls’ Frontline.
 In fact, the only thing you are guaranteed when you spend enough money are costumes that have no impact on gameplay.

 After loading up the app, you might be overwhelmed with all the new terms, UI, and cute girls (of course).
 Unfortunately, Girls’ Frontline doesn’t do a particularly good job of explaining itself to new players, but fortunately, this guide will walk you through everything you need to know step-by-step.